 Join Carers Wales for support, understanding and lasting change However caring affects you and your family, we're here for you.
 By joining Carers Wales, which is part of Carers UK, you can be part of a supportive community and a movement for change.
 It's free to join us.
-Just visit carerswales.org/join or call 029 2081 1370.
+Just visit carersuk.org/wales/ join-us or call 029 2081 1370.